jmacadie/timeseries/README.md

 * Source control - all Excel models I've ever seen rely on file management to control versioning, which means having a version number in the file name and storing old versions of the file in some sort of archive folder.
 Also Excel models don't work with git (or other versioning software) so unless you invest in [onerous stand-alone options](https://www.operis.com/excel-add-ins/) (& use them!) you never really know what's changed in any two Excel file versions
 * Testing - you can do this in Excel and every authority in this domain I know says it's really important but the honest truth is that most Excel models aren't tested that well.
 Things like test suites and code coverage tools would be very useful to address this deficiency
 * Speed - I know, I listed this as an upside, but if pushed hard enough Excel can get slow enough to be a problem.
 Coding in Rust should give us a head start on these sorts of issues
+* Data size - it's reasonably well known that Excel suffers if you try to use it with too much data.
+These issues ought to be more easily dealt with in code, not given that much thought to this as yet
 * Deploying solutions - If you've built a calculation engine it might be nice to deploy it somewhere so it can form part of an automated calculation pipeline, or spun up in many worker nodes to parallelise some calculation workload.
 This *can* be done with Excel but trust me it's a hassle
 * Corruption - Excel files corrupt.
 You'll be working on a key file and then one day it's like "Nope ... just, nope".
 You better pray you have a recent uncorrupted version of the file knocking around because you're not using your head file again
 * Code / algorithm re-use - I must have built about a million (counting is a modeller's specialist skillset) accounting corkscrews in Excel.
 In a coded language it should be possible to build a library version of these things and then use re-use the library version.
 Rust's use of generics and traits should be particularly useful for implementing this